Anagrams in Python

 Conclusion

-In this tutorial we went through multiple ways of verifying if two strings are anagrams of each others.
+In this tutorial, we went through multiple ways to verify if two strings are anagrams of each other using Python.

-We have also seen how to find anagrams of a word in a list of words and how to generate words made of permutations of all the characters in a single word.
+We have also seen how to find anagrams of a word in a list of words.

-I know it’s quite a lot, I hope you have found it useful! 😉
+I hope you have found it useful! 🙂